madjaqk/cyoa/README.md

 **"As you're certainly aware, under my leadership, North Zerv University is spearheading a radical restructuring of the university qua university.
 Our model is built around the pinnacle virtues of 1) greater faculty output, 2) enhanced student experience, and 3) corporate partnership.
 We ask everyone, students and teachers alike, to contribute to solving real-world problems; for example, DUK is working with a team of our geology undergraduates to improve their ore detection process.
 It's win-win-win: The students get actual experience, DUK gets better results, and NZU is paid a percentage of any revenue earned by patents filed as a result of our research."**

-**K'Sokher goes on to describe how her time with Altair Pharmaceuticals inspired her believe that universities could be run more efficiently, spends a bit of time running down her predecessor, Balivilmiktorgrunnedisa, for his "ivory tower mentality" and lack of interest in the bottom line, talks about the 600 new units of luxury dormitories under construction (expected to be open to students within 6 years), and boasts that she's been able to achieve all of this "despite the opposition of some entrenched stakeholders who--I shouldn't say this, but, frankly, they're fat and happy after getting a free ride for the last several decades and don't want to accept that the world has changed."**
+**K'Sokher goes on to describe how her time with Altair Pharmaceuticals inspired her belief that universities could be run more efficiently, spends a bit of time running down her predecessor, Balivilmiktorgrunnedisa, for his "ivory tower mentality" and lack of interest in the bottom line, talks about the 600 new units of luxury dormitories under construction (expected to be open to students within 6 years), and boasts that she's been able to achieve all of this "despite the opposition of some entrenched stakeholders who--I shouldn't say this, but, frankly, they're fat and happy after getting a free ride for the last several decades and don't want to accept that the world has changed."**

 _Around here, I change the interface for this incredibly talky chapter.
 I would provide a list of things to possibly ask about (more or less anything that's come up in the text, plus people were encouraged to ask about anything else I didn't think of) as well as other people they could try talking to.
 For example:_